jasonli0616/PythonMySequel/docs/getting_started/examples/update.md

 | 2  | John       | Smith     | 43  |
 | 3  | Abi        | Roberts   | 32  |

-Though it is recommended to have a [primary key](https://dev.mysql.com/doc/refman/8.0/en/primary-key-optimization.html) column, it is not required in PythonMySequel.\
+Though it is recommended to have a [`PRIMARY KEY`](https://dev.mysql.com/doc/refman/8.0/en/primary-key-optimization.html) column, it is not required in PythonMySequel.\
 PythonMySequel will be able to update records without a primary key, but there is a chance of error.\
 (If there are two records that have the same data, both will be updated)